Automatic Growth Tracking System for Medical Plants

 Business Challenge

-Our client was trying various agrotechnical patterns, applying them to each bush.
-Despite using camera-equipped robots for plant monitoring, the client lacked automation of the ripening process itself.
+Our client experimented with various agrotechnical practices applying them to each bush.
+Despite using robots with cameras for plant observation, the client needed more automation of the ripening process itself.

 Solution Overview